Foundations of a Compositional Systems Biology: Templates for multiscale cellular modeling

-There are different ways cellular interfaces can interconnect with each other through processes of adhesion, predation, contact, communication; these can range from simple interactions between two bacterial cells to complex ecosystems with many cells, including organisms made of many specialized cells.
+There are different ways cellular interfaces can interconnect with each other through processes of adhesion, predation, interaction, communication; these can range from simple interactions between two bacterial cells to complex ecosystems with many cells, including organisms made of many specialized cells.
 Symbioses include mutualistic, commensalistic, or parasitic interactions, forming stable compositions of cellular populations.
-As an example in bacteria, the development of multicellular structures seen in biofilms, where communal life is distinct from that of free-living bacteria \cite{stewart2008physiological,flemming2016biofilms,kostakioti2013bacterial}, demonstrates how a multicellular composite exhibits emergent properties such as cooperation, resource capture, and increased survival under stress.
-The compositions produce a physical scaffold of extracellular matrix, holding them together and attaching them to environmental surfaces, and driving physiological changes to their constituent populations.
+As an example in bacteria, the development of multicellular structures seen in biofilms (Fig. \ref{fig:divide_evolve}c,d), where communal life is distinct from that of free-living bacteria \cite{stewart2008physiological,flemming2016biofilms,kostakioti2013bacterial}, demonstrates how a multicellular composite exhibits emergent properties such as cooperation, resource capture, and increased survival under stress.
+The cells produce a physical scaffold of extracellular matrix, holding them together and attaching them to environmental surfaces, and driving physiological changes to their populations.